Enelg52/KittyStager/README.md

 </p>

 KittyStager is a simple stage 0 C2.
+It is made of a web server to host the shellcode and an implant, called kitten.
-The purpose of this project is to be able to have some stage 0 templates and be able to use the with any shellcode.
+The purpose of this project is to be able to have a web server and some kitten and be able to use the with any shellcode.
-I would not use this project in red team, at least not now.
+**I would not use this project in red team, at least not now.**